Dash cams are great for while you are driving, right?

 Hardware fuse kits are used to turn off the dash camera before the car battery drain out.
 As an alternative, you can buy a different dash cam hardwire fuse kit.

-Spy Tec Dash Cam Hardwire Fuse Kit
+Dash Cam Hardwire Fuse Kit

 The hardware fuse kit is perfect for parking mode and in fact, helps protect the car’s battery.

 This dash cam hardware fuse kit can connect the camera directly to the fuse box for constant power from the vehicle’s battery for surveillance mode.
+If the car’s battery voltage drops to 23.5V, the hardwire will immediately shut off power to the dash cam and prioritize the car battery.

-Streaming dashcam’s videos to your smartphone
+Streaming dash cam’s videos to your smartphone

-Going a little further, you may want to live stream dashcam to the smartphone wherever you are.
+Going a little further, you may want to live stream your dashcam to the smartphone wherever you are.

 This function could help you see in real time what happens to your car when it is parked.